kov4l3nko/kov4l3nko.github.io_content/blog/2018-06-18-afnetwork-disable-ssl-pinning/index.md

 I continue to play with SSL pinning on iOS.
 This time is was [AFNetworking](https://github.com/AFNetworking/AFNetworking) framework.

-Yesterday a random guy from Twitter asked me to disable SSL on the [Loops](https://itunes.apple.com/sa/app/loops-your-live-playground/id1085411495?mt=8) app for Android and iOS.
+Today a random guy from Twitter asked me to disable SSL on the [Loops](https://itunes.apple.com/sa/app/loops-your-live-playground/id1085411495?mt=8) app for Android and iOS.
 From time to time I do quick researches for free, so why not?

 It is well known that the "key function" of SSL pinning protection in AFNetworking is the method